infosecwatchman/eyeSegmentAPI/README.md

 - -t flag to test functions

-- u string Specify username to connect to servier with.
+- -u string Specify username to connect to servier with.
 Will use embedded username